yarox24/EvtxHussar/README.md

   --workers WORKERS, -w WORKERS
+                         Max concurrent workers (.evtx opened) [default: 30] --maps MAPS, -m MAPS   Custom directory with maps/ (Default: program directory) --includeonly INCLUDEONLY, -i INCLUDEONLY
+                         Include only Layer2 maps present on the list comma separated (Name taken from YAML) [default: {[]}] --excludeonly EXCLUDEONLY, -e EXCLUDEONLY
+                         Start with all Layer2 maps and exclude only maps present on the comma separated list (Name taken from YAML) [default: {[]}]
+  --scriptblockxor, -x   Apply XOR on reconstructed PS ScriptBlocks with key 'Y' (0x59) to prevent deletion by AV [default: false]
-                         Max concurrent workers (.evtx opened) [default: 30] --maps MAPS, -m MAPS   Custom directory with maps/ (Default: program directory) --debug, -d            Be more verbose [default: false] --help, -h             display this help and exit --version              display version and exit
+  --debug, -d            Be more verbose [default: false] --help, -h             display this help and exit --version              display version and exit